capasha/EEditor-/README.md

+# I have stopped with the coding on EEditor, but bug reports or problems is still supported.

 ## EEditor - Everybody Edits offline editor

 Welcome to the EEditor GitHub page!
 Here we host sourcecode and latest version of EEditor.